WPChill/strong-testimonials/readme.txt

 **Known Conflicts**

-* [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) - The widget settings are not being saved properly in the drag-and-drop builder.
+* [Page Builder 1.x by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) - The widget settings are not being saved properly in the drag-and-drop builder.
+Update to Page Builder 2.x if possible.
 * [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) - The administrator notification email may not be sent.